Ciby Bhuvana Chandran

-Ciby Bhuvana Chandran (born 5 August 1991) is an Indian actor who works predominantly in Tamil cinema.
-He made his debut as a minor character in O Kadhal Kanmani (2015) before playing the protagonist in Vanjagar Ulagam (2018).
+Ciby Bhuvana Chandran (born 5 August) is an Indian actor who works predominantly in Tamil cinema.
+He made his lead debut as the protagonist in Vanjagar Ulagam (2018).
 He also participated in the reality show Bigg Boss Tamil Season 5 as a contestant.

 Early and personal life

 Ciby was born in Tenkasi, Tamil Nadu and later moved to Salem, Tamil Nadu.
 After this, he moved to Chennai.
 His father is a doctor.
 While in college, he starred in short films.
-He married Shloka whom he met after returning from the United Kingdom on November 14.
+He married Shloka whom he met after returning from the United Kingdom on 14 November.

 Career

-Film

-Ciby's first movie was O Kadhal Kanmani, where he played a friend of Dulquer Salmaan in a minor role.
-His major breakthrough role came when he played one of the lead protagonists in the film Vanjagar Ulagam.
+Ciby acted in the film O Kadhal Kanmani (2015), where he played a friend of Dulquer Salmaan in a minor role.
+His debut role was when he played one of the lead protagonists in the film Vanjagar Ulagam (2018).
 This earned him some fame, which led him to another breakthrough performance in the 2021 movie Master.
 He starred opposite Vijay, where he played a student of his, and also appeared in the song "Vaathi Coming".
 Ciby appeared as a henchman of the antagonist Vinay Rai in the 2022 film Etharkkum Thunindhavan.

-TV

 Ciby participated in Season 5 of the Tamil reality television series Bigg Boss.
 He walked out of the show on Day 95 with a cash prize of 12 lakhs..

-After his exit from Bigg Boss, he gained a mass fan following, namely on his Instagram page, where he got almost 46,000 followers in a span of just five days.
-His honesty and originality in Bigg Boss has consistently garnered him with a mass fan following, as well as his ability to point out others, analytical skills, personality, benevolence, silent jokes, and the respect he shows towards other contestants.
-He is also referred to as "Cibylaa" in the BB house and a "Married Bachelor".